bayesatcirm/2023/content/authors/catalano/_index.md

 # - Artificial intelligence
 email: ""
 organizations:
-- name:  University of Warwick
+- name:  University of Florence
   url: ""
 role: Harrison Early Career Assistant Professor in the Department of Statistics at the University of Warwick.
 superuser: false